TigerdieKatze/OpenDirectoryScanner/README.md

 - Porn
 - Sexy

-The scanner considers an image NSFW if its porn score is above 0.6 or its sexy score is above 0.8.
+The scanner considers an image NSFW if its porn score is above 0.5, hentai above 0.6, or sexy above 0.8.
 These thresholds can be adjusted in the source code if needed.

 ## HTML Parsing Compatibility